jimmiebergmann/real-net/PROTOCOL.md

 which is being acknowledged by the receiver.
 The connection is treated as lost when no new packets are received for any timeout, defined by respective implementation.
 Alive packets are sent every other time from server and client.
 The server will always send the first one.

+# 5 - Linking
+Maps entity and variable names to readable names, as strings.
+Makes it possible for the client to verify incoming replication data.
+No replication to the client is done before the linking is requested and finished by the client.